imranhsayed/acf-guten-blocks/README.md

 ## Prerequisites :door:

-You need to have any WordPress theme activated on your WordPress project, which has Advanced Custom Fields Plugin installed and activated.
+You need to have any WordPress theme activated on your WordPress project, which has [ACF Pro](https://www.advancedcustomfields.com/pro/) Plugin installed and activated.

 ## Installation :wrench: